From the BlogSubscribe Now

 And I mentioned that the vinyl floors in the “before” photo appeared unclean in person.
 I may have understated.
 (Eww.)

-vinyl floor sheeting before, damaged laminate flooring
+vinyl floor sheeting before, damaged linoleum flooring

 (I probably should’ve cropped that photo a little, but I couldn’t bear to cut off the tiny baby foot in the bottom left corner.
 I’m just not the kind of person who likes to cut off baby feet, sue me.)